Frequently Asked Questions

 What can I bring when I visit?

-Please click here to see a complete list of what you, your friends and your family can and can’t bring into the inpatient and residential treatment settings.
-After reviewing the list, if you have further questions, contact the Alcott Unit nurse’s station at 781-647-6732.
+Please click here to see a complete list of what you, your friends, and your family can and can’t bring into the inpatient and residential treatment settings.
+After reviewing the list, if you have further questions, please contact the program location.

 Who is included in my loved one’s treatment team?